Spinning Babies® Aware Practitioners

 - Spontaneous change to a more optimal fetal position, where space is available in the womb

-- Progress in labor
+- Progress and less pain in labor

 Practitioners on this listing agree not to manipulate the baby’s position (push, turn) by their hands unless they are a doctor or midwife trained in external cephalic version (ECV).